FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

 Use NOMAD’s **ELN** and **custom schema** functionalities!

 !!! warning "Attention"
     There are some steps in this section that can be performed programmatically or "manually" in the GUI.
-The programmable route is intended to be performed in the jupyter notebook provided below or in the same terminal/python session to retain the imported packages and defined variables during each step.
+The programmable route is     intended to be performed in a single jupyter session (pre-filled example notebook provided below).

 ## Simulation setup steps